 To ensure optimum performance of the brake system, burnish (break-in) the brakes before using the machine.
 To burnish the brakes, firmly apply the brakes and drive the machine at mowing speed until the brakes are hot, as indicated by their smell.
-An adjustment to the brakes may be required after break-in; refer to (page ).
+An adjustment to the brakes may be required after break-in; refer to Adjusting the Brakes (page 38).